knetikmedia/knetikcloud-csharp-net20-client/docs/StoreVendorsApi.md

 <a name="createvendor"></a>
 # **CreateVendor**
-> ModelVendorResource CreateVendor (ModelVendorResource vendor)
+> VendorResource CreateVendor (VendorResource vendor)

 Create a vendor